mattermost/docs/source/integrations/net-promoter-score.rst

 Once the survey is triggered on the server, all users will receive an in-product Direct Messages from "Surveybot" on their next interaction with Mattermost.
 Surveys are not sent to users who are offline.

-Users can optionally select a 0-10 score on how likely they are to recommend Mattermost and then provide written feedback about their expereince.
-Selecting a score and providing feedback are optional, and the survey can be ignored without interupting usage of Mattermost.
+Users can optionally select a 0-10 score on how likely they are to recommend Mattermost and then provide written feedback about their experience.
+Selecting a score and providing feedback are optional, and the survey can be ignored without interrupting usage of Mattermost.

 .. image:: ../images/nps-survey.png